Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Results and Discussion

-\end{Figure} The observations on propulsive force lead us to address the efficiency of the flagellated robots using numerical simulations.
-Figure \ref{single_efficiency} shows the variation of efficiency with the total angular velocity at three values of pitch in both the cases.
+The observations on propulsive force lead us to address the efficiency of the flagellated robots using numerical simulations.
+Fig.~\ref{single_efficiency} shows the variation of efficiency with the total angular velocity at three pitch values in both cases.
 Efficiency is defined as $\eta = \frac{\boldsymbol{f}^\mathrm{head}_h\cdot r_h}{\boldsymbol{T}_h}$, where $\boldsymbol{f}^\mathrm{head}_h$ is the hydrodynamic force on the head, and ${\boldsymbol{T}_h}$ is the torque due to rotation of the head.
 Qualitatively, efficiency is a measure of the ratio of the propulsive force and the torque exerted by the motor.
 At smaller values of angular velocity, multi-flagellated robot decreases in efficiency.
-This decrease is particularly prominent at small values of pitch and, thus, high interaction between flagella.
+This decrease is particularly prominent at small pitch values and, thus, high interaction between flagella.
 Efficiency is the highest when $\bar \lambda=7$ and lowest at $\bar \lambda = 5$, which further signifies the nonlinear nature of the problem.
-If the robot has a single flagellum, there is no bundling and the shape of the flagellum remains almost helical until the threshold for buckling.
+If the robot has a single flagellum, there is no bundling, and the shape of the flagellum remains almost helical until the threshold for buckling.
 Therefore, the efficiency remains almost constant as a function of angular velocity before buckling.
-The efficiency drops to almost zero post buckling.
+The efficiency drops to almost zero post-buckling.